Best Office Chair

 Modway Articulate Ergonomic Mesh

 If you are shopping for a new seat and don't want to spend a ton of cash, then the Modway Articulate Ergonomic Mesh could be the chair for you.
 This chair can't match the top products in terms of comfort or adjustability, but it did quite well, considering it costs substantially less than the Steelcase Leap.
 Most of our judges rate this chair very favorably, with most of them finding it more than suitable to sit in for a full workday.

 The seat, however, isn't very adjustable, and the range of motion of the adjustable armrests is less than some of the other models.
 The armrests can't drop as low, pivot, or adjust their depth as you can with others.
 The default position of the armrests also feels a bit on the wide side.
 This is all quite unfortunate, as these flaws are somewhat significant, although it's hard to find a better office chair for less money.

 Read Review: Modway Articulate Ergonomic Mesh

 Why You Should Trust Us?

-In addition to our extensive sitting experience, we also bought all of the chairs in the review — none were given to us for free or at substantial discounts by manufacturers or vendors — so you can have faith that our review is unbiased.
-We have spent hundreds and hundreds of hours casually testing these chairs, as well as exhaustively comparing their different specifications and range of motion side-by-side.
+In addition to our extensive sitting experience, we also bought all of the chairs in the review — none were given to us for free or at substantial discounts by manufacturers or vendors — to maintain a higher level of objectivity.
+We have spent hundreds of hours casually testing these chairs, as well as exhaustively comparing their different specifications and range of motion side-by-side.